Indus Valley Civilization Origin, Architecture, Religion, Location, Trade, Politics, Scripts, Art and Crafts, Decline

-- The evidence of fire worship has been found at Kalibangan and Lothal.
+- Evidence of fire worship has been found at Kalibangan and Lothal.

-- Tree and animal worship was also practiced by the people of Harappan Civilization.
+- Tree and animal worship was also practiced by the people of the Harappan Civilization.

-- No religious structure has been found from any of the sites of Harappan Civilization.
+- No religious structure has been found from any of the sites of the Harappan Civilization.

 6. Harappan Script

-- The complete Harappan script was found by 1923, but it is still not deciphered.
+- The complete Harappan script was found in 1923, but it is still not deciphered.

 - The script was written from right to left and it comprises 400 signs.
-It has also used pictographs for representing words, sound, idea or object.
+It has also used pictographs for representing words, sound, ideas or object.

 (Fig: Harappan seal)